Configuring AI tools

 Exception: Configuring Microsoft Copilot using API credentials

-The system uses the Entra ID connector—you must configure—to collect user-license data and tag interaction events based on whether the employee uses a free or licensed version of Microsoft Copilot.
+The system uses the Entra ID connector—that you must configure—to collect user-license data and tag interaction events based on whether the employee uses a free or licensed version of Microsoft Copilot.

 Nexthink AI Tools collects user-license data for Microsoft Copilot by default, even if you do not configure Microsoft Copilot in AI tools.